-Student lounges are located in the basements of Van Horn and Selcke Halls.
+Student lounges are located in the basement of each dormitory.
 Van Horn Hall also contains the Snack Bar.
-The seminary supplies all necessary equipment with the exception of sheets, pillow cases, blankets, desk lamps, and such personal items as towels and wash cloths.
+The Seminary supplies all necessary equipment with the exception of sheets, pillow cases, blankets, desk lamps, and such personal items as towels and wash cloths.
 A linen rental service is available.
 Desk lamps, books, and school supplies may be purchased from the Seminary Bookstore.